memeviz/memeviz/README.md

 For people with avid interest in memes and those who casually view them, there is currently a disconnect of information between memes and their value.
 There are no formal definitions for what makes a meme popular, how a meme goes viral, or how original a meme is.
 Lastly, meme culture is constantly changing and it can be hard to keep up with the changing definitions and trends.

+## Problem to Solve
+- Meme culture is ubiquitous.
+The culture around them changes very quickly and it is hard to keep up.
+- Target audience: People involved with meme culture (e.g., college students, meme creators, meme enthusiasts)
+- Potentially businesses who want to monetize memes
+- Underlying Problems:
+  - Making sure a meme is “fresh”
+  - Hard to filter the massive amount of content
+  - Understanding meme meanings
+  - Understanding why means are popular (current events)

 ## Roles
 Alex: Engineering and Support